Consorts of the Xianfeng Emperor: Daoguang era

-First Attendants

-First Class Female Attendant Chun

-First Class Female Attendant Chun (瑃常在,暝谙氏; 1835 -1859) was a member of the Ming'an clan.

-Daoguang era

-First Class Female Attendant Chun was born in 1835, which translates to 15th year of the Daoguang era.
+First Class Attendant Chun was born in 1835, which translates to 15th year of the Daoguang era.
 Her family background is not mentioned.

 Xianfeng era

-Lady Ming'an entered the palace at the same time as most of the Xianfeng Emperor's consorts, including Empress Dowager Cixi, Imperial Noble Consort Zhuangjing, Noble Consort Mei, Noble Consort Wan.
-She was granted a title of Noble Lady Chun (春贵人, meaning "spring") upon the entry in 1852.
-In 1853, she was demoted to First Class Female Attendant Chun (春常在).
-In 1855, the Head of Palace Administration Zhang Xin proclaimed a decree demoting her further to Second Class Female Attendant without the right to convey a honorifical name.
-As a substitution for honorifical name, the two characters of her clan name were used.
+Lady Ming'an entered the palace at the same time as most of the Xianfeng Emperor's consorts, including Empress Dowager Cixi, Imperial Noble Consort Zhuangjing, Noble Consort Mei and Noble Consort Wan.
+She was granted a title of Noble Lady Chun (春贵人; meaning "spring") upon the entry in 1852.
+In 1853, she was demoted to First Class Attendant Chun (春常在).
+In 1855, the Head of Palace Administration Zhang Xin proclaimed an edict demoting her further to Second Class Attendant without the right to a honorific name.
+As a substitution for the honorific name, the two characters of her clan name were used.
 At that time, she had one personal maid and her allowance was 50 taels.
-In 1856, Lady Ming'an was restored as First Attendant Chun (瑃常在).
-First Attendant Chun died in 1859.
-She was interred in the Ding Mausoleum of the Eastern Qing tombs in 1865.
+In 1856, Lady Ming'an was restored as First Class Attendant Chun (瑃常在).
+She died in 1859 and was interred in the Ding Mausoleum of the Eastern Qing tombs in 1865.